Sorted-Filtered/Electric-Charging-Stations/README.md

 -Dropdown menu allows users to select a state and update the map dynamically.

-Javascript plugins used include d3, plotly, and leaflet.
+Javascript plugins used include d3, highchart, and leaflet.
 Python modules used include PyMongo, Flask, Flask-CORS, datetime, pprint, and the csv module.

 ## Contributors
 This project was done jointly by William Plaisance, Mohamoud Jama, Van Tran, Chandara In, and Lance Peterson.